WildGums/Orc.Controls/README.md

 ![FilterBox 01](doc/images/FilterBox_01.png)

-But when you're starting to type the text into it, you can see the drop down list with the possible variants of text which you've started to write.
-And the list is dynamically changing while you're typing your text.
+Start typing and you will see a drop down list with possible matches.
+The drop down list will automatically update itself as you are typing.

 ![FilterBox 02](doc/images/FilterBox_02.png)

-Clicking on the 'x' button will reset the text box.
+Click on the 'x' button to reset the text box.

 ![FilterBox 03](doc/images/FilterBox_03.png)